Hacker0x01/docs.hackerone.com/docs/hackers/hacktivity.md

 You and other hackers can also publish your findings from external sources outside of HackerOne.
 To learn more, see: [Publishing External Vulnerabilities](/hackers/publishing-external-vulnerabilities.html).

 ### Upvoting
 You can upvote hacker activities that you find interesting by clicking on the arrow next to the activity.
 Your upvotes help members of the platform discover what the most popular hacker activities are.
 Anyone with an account can upvote, but you can only upvote once on each activity.
-When you hover over the upvote count, you can see the top 10 hackers (ranked by Signal) that voted on the activity.
+When you hover over the upvote count, you can see the top 10 hackers (ranked by signal) that voted on the activity.

 There is currently no downvoting capability, but you can retract your upvote by clicking on the arrow again.